 K–12 educators benefit from the TLTH program and learn how to:

-- develop content-rich lessons that improve students’ critical thinking, close reading, and analytical writing skills through the use of historical texts and primary source documents;
+- develop content-rich lessons that improve students’ critical-thinking, close-reading, and analytical-writing skills through the use of historical texts and primary sources.

-increase the use and efficacy of primary documents in both history and ELA classes.
+- increase the use and efficacy of primary sources in both history and ELA classes.

 Questions?
 Contact us at email@example.com for further information about Gilder Lehrman’s professional development programs.